philippejlyu/Filler/README.md

 # Observations
-It seems like the best way to play is to control an entire axis i.e. Go up or go right as much as possible then continue.
+It seems like the best way to play is to control an entire axis

-This is just a crude observation.
-I need to run more simulations to determine this
+i.e. Go up or go right as much as possible then continue.

 # Conclusion
 The best strategy can be broken down into 3 sections:
 1. Early game (turn 1-10)

 Choose for maximum immediate gain

-Push towards the opponent's corner quickly to limit their space Avoid spreading too wide horizontally early and instead focus on climbing the board.
+Push towards the opponent's corner quickly to limit their space

+Avoid spreading too wide horizontally early and instead focus on climbing the board.

 2. Mid game (turn 11-20)

 Cut off the opponent
     * Aim to surround or isolate their territory

 Think 1-2 moves ahead
     * Before you choose, think if you pick this, what will the opponent pick next.
 Will choosing this color let them select something even better